MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 App re-signing only applies when you want to distribute an iOS app to specific test devices.
 In the diagram, you want to distribute an app release to the devices of Tester 1 and Tester 2.
 To do this, you sign your app with an *ad hoc* provisioning profile.
 This provisioning profile has a list of unique device identifiers (UDIDs).
 Only devices that are on that list are "provisioned," or able to install the .ipa.
 App Center can detect whether a device is provisioned, because we know the UDID of the device from when the tester first registered their device with App Center.
 If we detect that the device that the tester is using isn't on the list of provisioned devices for the .ipa they want to download, then we show the message "The developers are working on a version for your device."

-Once you know which devices you want to use for testing, you must then:
+Once you know which devices you want to use for testing:

 1. Register the devices in your Apple developer account.
 2. Add them to your provisioning profile.